infoteam-Software-AG/profile-assist/src/test/resources/personas/thomas_mueller/information.md

 ## Thomas Müller - DevOps Engineer

-**Hintergrund:**
+### Background: ###

-Thomas hat sich von einem System Administrator zu einem vollständigen DevOps-Profi entwickelt.
-Mit 6+ Jahren Erfahrung hat er mehrere große Cloud-Migrationen und Infrastruktur-Transformationen durchgeführt.
-Er ist ein Experte in Kubernetes und Container-Orchestrierung.
+Thomas has evolved from a system administrator to a full-fledged DevOps professional.
+With 6+ years of experience, he has executed several large-scale cloud migrations and infrastructure transformations.
+He is an expert in Kubernetes and container orchestration.

-**Ziele:**
+### Goals: ###

-- Hochverfügbare und sichere Infrastrukturen aufbauen
+- Build highly available and secure infrastructures
-- Automatisierung und CI/CD-Pipelines optimieren
+- Optimise automation and CI/CD pipelines
-- Operational Excellence erreichen
+- Achieve operational excellence

-**Verhaltensweisen:**
+### Behaviours: ###

-- Obsessed mit Monitoring und Alerting
+- Obsessed with monitoring and alerting
-- Proaktive Fehlerprävention und Disaster-Recovery
+- Proactive error prevention and disaster recovery
-- Starker Fokus auf Dokumentation und Runbooks
+- Strong focus on documentation and runbooks
-- Regelmäßige Infrastruktur-Reviews und Optimierungen
+- Regular infrastructure reviews and optimisations

-**Startdatum:** 2026-03-01
+**Start date:** 2026-03-01